staccDOTsol/aggr.trades-bitmex-sma-bot/README.md

 **Running `PROXY_URL=http://my-personnal-cors-proxy.me/ npm run dev` will start the app with another cors proxy which I encourage you to do.**

 ## About the historical data
-I use my servers (api.aggr.trade) to store and serve historical trades on demand.
+I use my servers (api.35.239.130.201) to store and serve historical trades on demand.
 The current code for the server part is located in the [feature/server](https://github.com/Tucsky/SignificantTrades/tree/feature/server) branch.
 Let's say you have a server instance running on port 3000, start the client with an environment variable `API_URL=http://localhost:3000/historical/{from}/{to}/{timeframe} npm run dev`.